 Live music ususally provided by Joe Pratt and Skip Holmes, Prompter is Dottie Welch

-Instruction as needed, new dancers welcome, Admission $10 per person
+Instruction as needed, new dancers welcome, Suggested admission $15 per person

 In the case of inclement weather, please check the website or call us to ensure that the dance has not been cancelled.

 Contact: Dottie & Gary Welch, 415 Conrad Road, Lawrencetown, Halifax County, NS, B2Z 1S3

 (902) 435-4544 or firstname.lastname@example.org